-With Halloween out of the way, it’s not too early to start planning for the holidays is it?
+With Halloween out of the way, it's not too early to start planning for the holidays is it?
 Yes.
 The answer is obviously yes.
-You’re probably still enjoying the occasional 75 degree picnic at the park and iced tea.
-I hear you – just bear with me.
-This isn’t like that time your town lined the main drag with holiday lights and tinsel the day after Halloween.
-Except, okay, it absolutely is, but there’s a good reason!
+You're probably still enjoying the occasional 75 degree picnic at the park and iced tea.
+I hear you - just bear with me.
+This isn't like that time your town lined the main drag with holiday lights and tinsel the day after Halloween.
+Except, okay, it absolutely is, but we all need some holiday cheer.

 Argument 1: People have lots of desserts over the holidays, why risk giving them a plateful of brownies on the very same day they just baked a loaf of pumpkin bread only to have them go to waste?